 In truth, you’ll only need to keep track of purchases or dates you received your cryptocurrency and dates when you sold or spent it, along with amounts of the transactions.
 The gains or losses accrued in periods of less than 12 months is “other income” come tax time.
 Those accrued over 12-plus months are “capital gains or losses” on your tax form.

 There are other “taxable events” you must be aware of when it comes time to fill out your tax forms.
-In fact, there are four types of transactions that count as “taxable events” and must be reported each tax year.
-And then there are two that don’t.
+In fact, there are four types of transactions that count as “taxable events” and must be reported each tax year (and two “events” that are not.)

 - Cryptocurrency into Fiat — Whenever you sell a virtual currency in exchange for USD or other fiat currencies, this creates a taxable event similar to selling a stock for cash.

-- Crypto into Another Crypto — Trading one virtual currency like bitcoin into another like ethereum is considered disposing of the original asset.
-So be aware that the IRS requires you report any gains from the first crypto.
+- Crypto into Another Crypto — Trading one virtual currency like Bitcoin into another like Ethereum is considered disposing of the original asset.
+So, be aware that the IRS requires you to report any gains from the first crypto.
 You will then use this price as your cost basis for your new crypto holding.

 - Crypto into Goods and Services — As noted, whenever you pay for any item with cryptocurrency, the IRS considers this the same as if you sold it on an exchange.
 This is an annoying but important distinction that needs to be reflected on your tax forms.

-- Earning Crypto — Mining new crypto or receiving an airdrop of new crypto requires reporting come tax season.
+- Earning Crypto — Mining new crypto, staking, and receiving an airdrop of new crypto requires reporting come tax season.
 This is considered an “accession to wealth” as indicated by the IRS in 2019.
 And as mentioned, this could also result in the need to issue your own 1099-B forms starting in 2023.

-There are two types of transactions that don’t require reporting (though they may require you answer “yes” to the question above).
+There are two types of transactions that don’t require reporting (though they may require you answer “yes” to the Form 1040 question).

 - Buy and Hold Crypto — If you simply purchase and hold cryptocurrencies, you aren’t yet liable for taxes on them.
 Only when selling or trading out of them do you have to report gains or losses.